Cliff Mountain

 Summit

-Cliff Mountain is one of the most challenging High Peaks.
-While the views are decent along the climb, the approach to the climb is very demanding.
-Cliff sits back behind Mount Marcy and requires a long approach, then a hike through an exceptional mud pit, then up the cliff face which is extremely steep and in many situations slippery.
+Cliff Mountain is one of the most challenging High Peaks, with a hike up the cliff face that is extremely steep and in many situations slippery.
 While, due to tradition, this is a 46er peak, it does not crest 4000’ in elevation.
 Cliff is often climbed with in conjunction with Mount Redfield.
-We recommend you pick up a guide book for more in depth detail or hire a local guide to assist you.
+Cliff is a long, serious hike that requires significant preparation.
+A successful hike involves research, physical fitness, the right gear, and knowledge of Leave No Trace principles.

 • Elevation: 3960 feet

-This is an approximate 8-mile hike, one way.
-From the Loj follow the hikers approach trail to the High Peaks that leads to Marcy Dam.
-From Marcy Dam you will need to follow the trail to Avalanche Camp an then left toward Lake Arnold.
-At Lake Arnold you will stay left and continue to climb to the top of the pass and descend for a bit into the valley.
-After a sometimes wet hike through the valley over log bridges and around beaver activity you will pass by Feldspar Lean-to.
+From the Loj follow the well-signed trail to Marcy Dam.
+From Marcy Dam you will need to follow the trail to Avalanche Pass.
+You will pass by Avalanche Camps at around 3.3 miles in, where you begin to climb.
+Take a left and head toward Lake Arnold.
+You will climb steeply up the shoulder of Mount Colden and eventually be at Lake Arnold.
+At Lake Arnold you will stay left and continue to climb to the top of the pass, then descend into the valley.
+After an oftentimes wet hike through the valley over floating log bridges and around beaver activity you will pass by Feldspar Lean-to at around 6.25 miles.
 0.1 miles past the lean-to is a major T-intersection.
 Left leads up to Four-Corners, south of Mount Marcy.
-Right leads to Uphill, the start of the herd-path.
+Right leads to Uphill lean-to, the start of the herd path.